 This online service allows parents of students to do the following:

-- Prepay money directly into their child’s account, - Monitor their child’s food purchases, - Set purchase restrictions,
+- Prepay money directly into their child’s account

-- Submit free-reduced meal application, - Maximum amounts parents can deposit per student is $100 per transaction,
+- The maximum amount parents can deposit per student is $100 per transaction

 You can always bring money personally or send it with your student.
-Please place it in an envelope marked clearly with your student's name, their ID #, their teacher's name, the $ amount and the check #.
+Please place it in an envelope marked clearly with your student's name, their ID number, their teacher's name, the dollar amount, and the check number.
 Turn in prepaid deposits to the cafeteria cashier(s) or school office.

 Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.